-- To roast the squash: cut the top stem off the squash and cut the squash in half.
+2. To roast the squash: cut the top stems off and cut in half.
 Use a large spoon to scoop out the seeds.
-Cut the squash into quarters.
-Place the squash, cut-side-down, in a roasting pan or dish.
+Then cut the squash into quarters and place cut-side-down, in a roasting pan or dish.
 Add about ½-inch of water to the bottom of the pan.
 Roast at 425 degrees F for 35-45 minutes.
 When the squash is tender enough to scoop out the flesh with a spoon, remove from the oven and set aside to cool.
-While the squash roasts, you can make the quinoa stuffing.

-- Place the hazelnuts in the 425 degrees F oven and toast 10-12 minutes, until slightly darkened.
+4. Place the hazelnuts in the 425 degrees F oven and toast 10-12 minutes, until slightly darkened.
 When the hazelnuts are cool enough to handle, roll them in a clean kitchen towel.
 This will help the skins peel off.
-You want to get at least half of the skins off as the skin is bitter.
-Discard the skins.
+You want to get at least half of the skins off as they are bitter tasting.
 Roughly chop the hazelnuts.

-- To assemble the stuffing: Combine the quinoa, hazelnuts, apple, mint, spinach, scooped-out squash, and salt.
+7. To assemble the stuffing: Combine the quinoa, hazelnuts, apple, mint, spinach, scooped-out squash, and salt.
 Stir well to combine.
 Scoop the stuffing into your squash shells.
-Place back in the baking dish.
-Cover and bake the squash at 350 for 5-7 minutes, just until warmed, and then serve.
+Cover and bake at 350 for 5-7 minutes, just until warmed, and then serve.

 1. The quinoa stuffing is also great on its own as an elegant side dish.

 2. You can make this stuffed squash a day ahead and simply reheat in a covered baking dish (with a little water in the bottom of the dish) for 10-12 minutes at 350 degrees F.